 GPSC established two subsidiary companies, namely UrusPlus Company Limited and BoreePlus Company Limited.
 Both companies will engage in feasibility studies and investment support for the renewable energy business in Thailand.

 Nava Nakorn Electricity Generating Company Limited (NNEG), in which GPSC held 30% shares, plans to increase its power generation capacity by 30 MW and 5 tons/hour of steam with an investment fund of THB 1,724 million (70% from loans and 30% from shareholders).
-Construction will start in June 2023 and is expected to be completed for commercial operation by December 2024.
-By then, NNEG will command a total capacity of 215 MW and 45 tons/hour of steam.
+After completion, NNEG will command a total capacity of 215 MW and 45 tons/hour of steam.

 GPSC disposed of wholly-owned Ichinoseki Solar Power 1 GK (ISP1) to CES Iwate Taiyoko Hatsudensho GK, amounting to JPY 3,860 million or about THB 1,119 million.